sdcondon/SwashbuckleDynamicLocalization/README.md

 ## Usage - Filters

 This package includes two Swashbuckle filter classes - ResourceOperationFilter and ResourceSchemaFilter.
 These retrieve operation and schema descriptions from a provided ResourceManager, using the CurrentUICulture.
-They can either be added separately in the usual way, or you can use the AddDynamicLocalisationFilters extension method for SwaggerDocsConfig to attach them both at once.
+They can either be added separately in the usual way, or you can use the AddDynamicLocalizationFilters extension method for SwaggerDocsConfig to attach them both at once.

 Resource string look-up is convention based.
 The keys are as follows: